NYU-CSE-Software-Engineering/cs-uy-4513-f25-team7/README.md

   - Legality and visibility fields (e.g., `status`, `visibility`, `legal`, `last_saved_at`) are updated consistently.
 - **Favorites**
   - `FavoritesController` lets users favorite certain resources (currently teams via polymorphic `favoritable`).
-  - Prevents duplicate favorites and offers “Already favorited” feedback.
+  - Prevents duplicate favorites and offers an "Already favorited" message when applicable.
   - On create, attempts to notify the owner of the favorited resource via a `Notification` (`event_type: "favorite_created"`).
 - **Reviews**
   - `ReviewsController` enables rating and reviewing teams:
     - Reviews belong to a `Team` and a `User`.
     - The team owner receives a `Notification` when a new review is created.
     - Review authors can edit or delete their own reviews.
-    - Moderators/admins can soft-delete any review and notify the reviewer (`event_type: "review_removed"`).
+    - Moderators/admins can soft-delete any review and notify the reviewer (`event_type: "review_removed").

-### Messaging & Notifications
+### Messaging & Notifications ✉️🔔

 - **Direct Messages**
   - `MessagesController` implements private, inbox-style messaging: